 Rwanda

-Rwanda has diverse habitats and ecosystems that range from humid montane forests to savannahs, lakes, rivers and wetlands which support a wide range of biodiversity.
-However, the Country’s biodiversity faces various threats which has led to loss of species, shrinkage in population sizes and ecosystem degradation.
-Rwanda’s development agenda recognizes the important and central role that biodiversity and natural resources play in terms of supporting the country’s economic growth, livelihoods as well as in the provision of critical ecosystem services such as water, soil erosion and flood control as well as climate change mitigation.
-Therefore, conservation of the environment and natural resources has been well integrated in country’s development blueprints such as Vision 2020 Economic Development and Poverty Reduction Strategy (EDPRS II); Vision 2050; and the National Strategy for Transformation (NSTI 2018-2024).
+Rwanda has diverse habitats and ecosystems that range from humid montane forests to savannahs, lakes, rivers, and wetlands which support a wide range of biodiversity.
+However, the Country’s biodiversity faces various threats that have led to a loss of species, shrinkage in population sizes, and ecosystem degradation.
+Rwanda’s development agenda recognizes the important and central role that biodiversity and natural resources play in terms of supporting the country’s economic growth, and livelihoods as well as in the provision of critical ecosystem services such as water, soil erosion and flood control as well as climate change mitigation.
+Therefore, the conservation of the environment and natural resources has been well integrated in the country’s development blueprints such as Vision 2020 Economic Development and Poverty Reduction Strategy (EDPRS II); Vision 2050; and the National Strategy for Transformation (NSTI2018-2024).

 Key Results